Brandon Lowe Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 25th-ranked team ERA across all league pitching staffs (4.65).
+- The Red Sox's 4.65 team ERA ranks 24th across all league pitching staffs.

-- Red Sox pitchers combine to allow 77 total home runs at a rate of 1.4 per game (third-most in baseball).
+- Red Sox pitchers combine to surrender 77 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- Whitlock (2-2 with a 5.14 ERA and 15 strikeouts in 21 2/3 innings pitched) makes the start for the Red Sox, his fifth of the season.
+- Whitlock (2-2) gets the starting nod for the Red Sox in his fifth start of the season.
+He's put together a 5.14 ERA in 21 2/3 innings pitched, with 15 strikeouts.

-- The right-hander's most recent time out was on Saturday against the Arizona Diamondbacks, when he threw five innings, surrendering one earned run while allowing three hits.
+- The right-hander's most recent time out was on Saturday against the Arizona Diamondbacks, when he went five innings, surrendering one earned run while giving up three hits.

-- In four games this season, the 26-year-old has an ERA of 5.14, with 6.4 strikeouts per nine innings.
-Opponents are hitting .278 against him.
+- In four games this season, the 26-year-old has put up a 5.14 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .278 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.